Sallie25/Churn/README.md

 The goal is to identify patterns and drivers of customer churn in a subscription-based business.
 By analyzing customer demographics, product usage, and satisfaction metrics, we aim to uncover key factors influencing churn and recommend strategies to improve retention.

 ##  Skills Demonstrated
-- SQL for data extraction and transformation
+- Excel functions like `Index and Match`, `Vlookup`, `REPL()`
+- Powerquery
+- Powerpivot
+- Slicers
+- Pae Navigation
 - Data cleaning and preprocessing
 - KPI development and dashboard design
-- Exploratory Data Analysis (EDA)
 - Insight generation and storytelling
-- Visualization using BI tools (e.g., Power BI, Tableau)

 ## Data Sourcing
 - **Source Type**: Secondary